henryaddison/retrospectives-intro-presentation/speaker-notes.md

 It may be useful to have a PM involved (occassionally) - particularly if problems require changes to client or wider process (e.g. timing of meetings, JIRA vs Basecamp flamewars).
 But the purpose is to make your lives as developers easier not fix the project.

-But NB it doesn't have to be devs.
+But it doesn't have to be devs on the same project.

 PMs you could have your own retrospectives.